-We have improved and extended our online Math and Dyscalculia Screening Test and it is now available through DyscalculiaTesting.com
+Many people now take advantage of our online Math and Dyscalculia Screening Test and it is available through DyscalculiaTesting.com

-We have added some content to our site with over 35 videos with demonstrations by Dr. Schreuder of how you can teach the most prominent Math concepts and keep it fun.
+Parents and teachers who work with elementary children on math every day find lots of value in the 35 videos with demonstrations by Dr. Schreuder on how you can teach the most prominent Math concepts and keep it fun.
 See it at MomsTeachMath.com

-We are now offering our webinars in three main timezones, see if it fits your schedule at Webinars.DyscalculiaTrainingCenter.com
+We continue to offer our webinars in three main timezones, see if it fits your schedule at Webinars.DyscalculiaTrainingCenter.com

 Tutoring children with Dyscalculia is most effective when done one on one.
 As it is valuable that the children continue to explore math between sessions, apps are a real good tool.